Universal Audio Volt 276 Studio pack review: Easy audio for budding broadcasters

-Though it's a bit pricey, the Volt 276 studio pack offers good value due to its great sound, and surprisingly capable microphone.
-The capper is its highly useful onboard vintage preamp and compressor input effects–the two most commonly used in recording.
+Though it's a bit pricey, the Volt 276 Studio Pack offers value due to its great sound, and surprisingly capable microphone.
+The capper is its highly useful onboard vintage preamp and compressor input effects - the two most commonly used in recording.

 The new Universal Audio Volt 276 Studio Pack is a starter kit for people who want to get into broadcasting (like on YouTube or podcasting) with a minimum of fuss—however, it's hardly amateur or entry-level.
 The Pack includes Universal Audio's Volt 276 USB interface, a condenser microphone, an XLR cable, and headphones.

-If you have your own microphones, headphones, etc. you can pick up the Volt 276 interface on its own for $299, and there are a couple of reasons why you might want to if you want to minimize post-recording work—the 276 features vintage preamp and compressor emulations.
-Universal Audio also has Volt interfaces with fewer inputs and features for as low as $139 (all have the preamp, while Universal Audio's x76 models add the compressor).
-The 4-in/6-out 476 model for $369 which would be my recommendation for the musically adept.
+If you have your own microphones, headphones, etc. you can pick up the Volt 276 interface on its own for US$299 (AU$479), and there are a couple of reasons why you might want to if you want to minimize post-recording work—the 276 features vintage preamp and compressor emulations.
+Universal Audio also has Volt interfaces with fewer inputs and features for as low as US$139 (all have the preamp, while Universal Audio's x76 models add the compressor).
+The 4-in/6-out 476 model for US$369 which would be my recommendation for the musically adept.

 The 276 is a two-channel (two inputs/two outputs) USB-C audio interface that's styled in gray, white and light wood.
 It measures 7.28-inches wide, by 5.11-inches deep, by 2.55-inches tall and weighs a rather substantial 1.74 pounds.
 It sports a metal frames to ward off radio interference.